patrickweng7/vip/Notebook-Rayan-Dabbagh.md

         ind.fitness.values = fit

-After the crossover on the entire population, we print out the result to check the progress over time: o	Max increased from 65.0 at generation 0 to 100.0 at generation 39 o	Average increased from 53.82 in generation 0 to 97.81 at generation 39
+After the crossover on the entire population, we print out the result to check the progress over time:
+     * Max increased from 65.0 at generation 0 to 100.0 at generation 39
+     * Average increased from 53.82 in generation 0 to 97.81 at generation 39

 We can deduce that after running the code many times, one can notice that the optimal maximum expected wasn’t always reached and that should be due to the random nature of initialization, crossover, and mutation.

- The N Queens Problem 
+                                                            **The N Queens Problem**

 The N Queens is the problem of putting N chess queens on an NxN chessboard such that no two queens attack each other.
 We use n=20 to create the fitness and individual classes.
 After that, we define our evaluation function like as below: